-The NHS contracts with doctors, and some members of the NHS family, to provide primary care general medical services and they are known as providers.
+The NHS contracts with doctors, and other healthcare organisations, to provide primary care general medical services and they are known as providers.

 Providers may employ or engage other doctors to deliver services to patients and these are known as performers.
 Some providers may also be performers and deliver services to patients.